exercism/docs/building/tracks/new/static-syntax-highlighting.md

 2. The language is supported via an existing highlightjs plugin.
    If so, continue to the [Using an existing plugin](#using-an-existing-plugin) section.
 3. The language is _not_ supported.
-   There are now two options:
+   There are now three options:
    1. Write a highlightjs plugin from scratch, as described in the [Create a new plugin](#create-a-new-plugin) section.
-   2. Your language's syntax (closely) resembles another language's syntax, in which case you could consider using the syntax highlighting of that language for your language.
+   2. Your language's syntax (closely) resembles another language's syntax (e.g. Unison's syntax resembles Haskell), in which case you could consider using the syntax highlighting of that language for your language.
       See the [Configuring track](#configuring-track) section for more information.
+   3. Don't have static syntax highlighting.

 ### Configuring track